 I work mainly with digital equipment but do on occasions switch back to the medium of film where I use a 1956 twin lens Rolleiflex.
 This allows me to immerse myself in a feeling of timeless nostalgia whilst creating black and white images.

 My work is influenced by classic photographers such as Jacques Henri Lartigue who like me was introduced to photography as a boy and spent his life photographing everything around him.
+I also admire the work of Vivien Maier whose photograph of everyday life to me is amazing.
 When I am old and grey I hope to be able to look back over my body of work and see the story of my life.

 When you look at my pictures and come across one that emotionally reaches out to you then my work is done.
 They all represent how I felt at a place, at a particular time.
 It’s impossible for me to know what they mean to you, but seeing people just stop and contemplate one of my prints never fails to amaze me.